renderjaviii/u-society/README.md

 > - _When you run the database's docker container, it will be populated using the seeders files:  `src/main/resources/data.sql`  and  `src/main/resources/import.sql`  (to avoid it, remove the entry points)_.

 ### Usage
-Refer to the Swagger documentation: `https://localhost:8443/manager/swagger-ui.html`.
+Refer to the Swagger documentation: `https://localhost:8443/manager/swagger-ui/index.html`.

-If you want to interact with the API, please download [Postman](https://www.postman.com/) (or whatever API client that you prefer), this tool will help us to consume the endpoints when the user's [bearer token](https://datatracker.ietf.org/doc/html/rfc6750) is required.
+If you want to interact with the API, please download [Postman](https://www.postman.com/) (or whatever API client that you prefer), this tool will help us to consume the endpoints, e.g., when the user's [bearer token](https://datatracker.ietf.org/doc/html/rfc6750) is required.

-> Please, have in mind that a _**self-signed SSL certificate**_ was configured to fit out _HTTPS security communication_, so, you may need to add it into the keystore (or ignore the security warning).
+> Please, have in mind that a _**self-signed SSL certificate**_ was configured to fit out _HTTPS security communication_, so, you may need to add it into the CA store (or ignore the security warning).

 ## Application bootstrapping